Skip to main content

 Who is at Risk of Glaucoma?

-While almost anyone over 60 is susceptible to glaucoma, The following groups of people have a higher risk and should consider regular eye exams to be proactive against the onset of glaucoma.
+While almost anyone over 60 is susceptible to glaucoma, The following groups have a higher risk.
+They should consider regular eye exams to be proactive against the onset of glaucoma.

 • People over 40 who are of African, Asian, or Hispanic heritage